dwsmart32/arxiv2notion/readme.md

 ---
 ## ⚙️ What should I modify to customize this repo the way I want?
 - Just modify `KEYWORDS`, `LOOKBACK_DAYS`, `MY_RESEARCH_AREA` and `prompt` in `arxiv_to_notion.py` as you like.
+- Just follow the Setup Instructions, and you'll be able to use it with no trouble.

 ## 🔍 How It Works